richard17a/VolPy/README.md

 - make
 - ./rebound

+## Data accessibility
+We include the results of the N-body simulations described in (Anslow, Bonsor & Rimmer 2023, submitted) in the directory ./rebound_scripts/data_files/.
+This directory contains the recorded impact velocities on the inner, habitable planet for each simulation run.

 ### Contact
 Please get in touch with me if you have any questions, suggestions or something isn't working!
 You can do this either by email ([rja92@ast.cam.ac.uk](mailto:rja92@ast.cam.ac.uk)) or raise an issue.